 It was the best.

-The Saturday morning’s when the cafe felt like having a bunch of people over for breakfast was my favourite.
+The Saturday morning’s when the cafe felt like having many people over for breakfast was my favourite.
 Kel and I would often handle these morning’s ourselves, him madly flipping and filling pancakes while I took orders and made coffee.
-Writing this now makes me smile at the hustle bustle memory of that.
+Writing this now makes me smile at the hustle-bustle memory of that.

 At night we would do private events and parties.
 Dusting off the banquet type servery and offering a private and fun space for people to come and celebrate.
 That cafe was my first experience of creating community in business, a lesson I’ve taken with me always.

 So, where did it go wrong?

 In a lot of ways, it didn’t.
 It did OKAY in the most average of ways.
 It supported Kel and me when we needed it to.
 We managed to keep our heads above water, the staff paid and pay most of our bills (me and the tax department, that’s a story for another day).